AayanAhmed040/Face-Tracking-App/README.md

 ## Features
 - Real-time movement and face tracking using device camera.
-- Detection of facial expressions for smiling or blank expression.
+- Detection of facial expressions for smiling, sticking out tongue, and blank expression.
 - Detection of hand gestures, for the 'six seven' meme gesture.